draunzler/flask-test-app/README.md

 # flask-test-app

+### Overview
-###The app simply takes the user's name as input, then shows a welcome message
-and then redirects to the home page of the main website.
+The app simply takes the user's name as input, then shows a welcome message and then redirects to the home page of the main website.

+### Instructions
 Download the code and run it on any IDE.

 You CANNOT just open a live server using the `index.html` as